7.2 KB · updated 2026-07-06 · md

 From the project root:

-tesserae project sessions discover --import
+tesserae sessions discover --import

 Discovery scans local Claude Code and Codex transcript roots that belong to the current project working directory.
 Use --root to scan a specific config directory, and repeat --harness to limit discovery:

-tesserae project sessions discover \
+tesserae sessions discover \

 --root ~/.claude \